poojagowda7818/NLP_Project4/README.md

  3) Ayça Avcı S4505972

-You can find two file as follows:
+You can find two directory as follows:
 1) Experiment_replication
 2) Experiment_direction
     a) Transformer models